Anthrocon/www/content/Get Involved/charity/index.md

 {{< /details >}}

 {{< details "Will the convention handle the charity auction's proceeds?" >}}
-Except for cash donations sent before the convention date, no. Unless the Charity is unable to attend the convention, a representative from the Charity will be present at the Charity Auction and their Dealers' Room table and will collect the funds as the items, services, and tickets are purchased.
+Except for cash donations sent before the convention date, no. Unless the Charity is unable to attend the convention, a representative from the Charity will be present at the Charity Auction and their Dealers Room table and will collect the funds as the items, services, and tickets are purchased.
 The proceeds will, at no time, be in the possession of Anthrocon staff.
 {{< /details >}}

 {{< details "Is this affiliated with the Anthrocon Art Auction?" >}}